Anjigadu/datastructures/BST_articles.md

 * Inorder Successor in Binary Search Tree

+ > InOrder successor is min of right sub tree if right sub tree exists,else traverse from rooot and find the last node visited.

 * Find k-th smallest element in BST (Order Statistics in BST)

 * K’th smallest element in BST using O(1) Extra Space